 Who Uses AP Style?

-Associated Press style is generally used by journalists, but they aren’t alone in using it.
+Journalists generally use the Associated Press style but aren’t alone in using it.
 Here’s a short list of folks who might need to get familiar with it:

 - PR Professionals